den-materials/sass-intro-1/flexbox.md

 * Come up with [ELI5 ("Explain Like I'm 5")](https://www.reddit.com/r/explainlikeimfive) definition for the property.
 * Created a Codepen demonstrating its usage.

+> If you finish early, try exploring some of the [other flexbox properties](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) not assigned in this exercise.

 #### Some Helpful Resources

 - [CSS Tricks' Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)